Dave Wasson of Southwest Region, winner of the 2014 Environmental Director's Award

 In Washington, transportation accounts for nearly half (47%) of the total greenhouse gas emissions, including emissions from cars, trucks, planes, and ships.

 WSDOT is developing effective, measurable and balanced emission reduction strategies.
 View Sustainable Transportation for details.

-Wetlands - Since 1988, WSDOT has created 158 replacement wetland sites totaling 890 acres.
-These replacement sites can take a number of years to become self-sustaining, so WSDOT monitors and manages them for a period of years to ensure their success.
-During 2007, monitoring began on 21 new replacement sites, which total 149 acres.
+Wetlands - Since 1988, WSDOT has built 250 replacement wetland sites totaling more than 1,400 acres, including 15 new sites on 260 acres in 2014.
+WSDOT has also built 3 mitigation banks totaling 370 acres since 2001.
+These replacement wetland sites can take several years to become self-sustaining, so WSDOT monitors and manages them for up to ten years to ensure their success.

 Stormwater management – Statewide, WSDOT has approximately 40,000 acres of paved surfaces, which include roadway surfaces, park and ride lots, ferry terminals, safety rest areas and maintenance yards.
 Stormwater running off these surfaces, if left untreated, may pick up pollutants such as oil, fertilizers, pesticides, soil, trash and animal waste and carry them to rivers and streams.
 WSDOT uses a variety of methods to manage stormwater.

 Erosion control during construction – When construction of transportation facilities disturbs soils, crews prevent erosion at these sites by spreading straw, planting grass, building ponds and other measures.
 Construction areas that have a high potential for erosion control due to the project area’s size, steepness, soil type or proximity to waterways are inspected by WSDOT weekly.

 Our ferry system is currently working on a variety of projects designed to reduce pollution and improve the environment.